 Contractors, suppliers or service providers must not collude with another in the pricing or submission of any tender.
+Collusive tendering in the form of bid-rigging, price fixing and market sharing is illegal and the Council is alert to this type of conduct.
 If such collusion is proven to the satisfaction of the Council then the contractor, supplier or service provider concerned will be removed from any Council Approved List, Preferred List or Framework Agreement and any contracts obtained by such methods may be terminated by the Council.